rossberg/camp/README.txt

 .................

 The Browser is for browsing through the folders you have added: the roots, their sub-folders, and also playlists in these folders.

 In Camp, playlists are treated like virtual folders, meaning that they can participate in all the interesting activities around searching, filtering, sorting, showing meta data, etc.

-There is an entry "All" at the top of the root list.
+There is an entry "All" at the top of the folder list.
 This is the virtual parent folder of all roots.

 Browser entries can be manipulated with a few buttons at the bottom: